loftuxab/alfresco-community-loftux/root/projects/deployment/config/readme.txt

     your choosing.
 (Note: The user name and password does not need to be an os or alfresco user and password.)

-4. Define your custom runnables
-   If you have any custom runnables, use the configuration of the sampleProgramRunnable as a template.
+4. Define your custom runnables for prepare and postCommit callbacks If you have any custom runnables, use the configuration of the sampleProgramRunnable as a template.

    Define your runnable bean